 I could have called this recipe salmon en croute too, but then that would just be plagiarism wouldn’t it? 😉

-You can adapt the flavour of these salmon filo parcels by trying different kinds of herbs with the quark cream cheese.
-Also if you don’t have / can’t get quark cream cheese then use low fat cream cheese instead.
+Also if you don’t have / can’t get quark cream cheese then just use low fat cream cheese instead.

 I love using filo pastry as it’s so much more healthier than traditional pastry.
 Not only that it’s easier to fold.